 JEFF GARCILAZO FELLOWSHIP/SCHOLARSHIP FUND

-Jeff GarcilazoEstablished in honor and memory of the late Chicano/Latino Studies and History professor, the Jeff Garcilazo Fellowship/Scholarship Fund provides opportunities for students to examine the historical and contemporary experiences of Chicano/Latino communities.
-The Jeff Garcilazo Paper Prize is awarded annually to undergraduate student author(s) of the best research paper(s) in Chicano/Latino studies.
+Jeff GarcilazoEstablished in honor and memory of the late Chicano/Latino Studies and History professor Jeff Garcilazo, the Jeff Garcilazo Fellowship/Scholarship Fund provides opportunities for students to be recognized for their work examining the historical and contemporary experiences of Chicano/Latino communities.
+The Jeff Garcilazo Prize, made possible through support from the family of Professor Garcilazo and other donors to the Jeff Garcilazo Scholarship Fund, is awarded annually to the undergraduate student author(s) of the best research paper(s) in Chicano/Latino studies.
 Donations can be made by completing the Jeff Garcilazo Fellowship/Scholarship Fund Donation Form.
 In advance, thank you for your anticipated contribution and we look forward to adding your name to our list of donors:

 Jose and Leilani Alamillo